wy580477/Leech-AIO-APP-EX/docs/README_docker.md

  2. AMD64/Arm64 multi-architecture support, Lite version has additional Armv7 support.
  3. Execute predefined yt-dlp, gallery-dl & Rclone commands from OliveTin WebUI.
  4. Rclone runs on daemon mode, easy to manually transfer files and monitor transfers in real time on WebUI.
- 5. You can connect to Aria2, qBittorrent and Rclone from frontends/services running on other hosts, including flexget/Radarr/Sonarr.
+ 5. You can connect to Aria2, qBittorrent from other frontends/services，including Telegram bot/flexget/Radarr/Sonarr.
  6. [runit](http://smarden.org/runit/index.html)-based process management, each service can be started and stopped independently.
  7. There are independent logs for each service in the log directory.